 As important as it is to get movement (back) into our routines, we want to make sure we are constantly moving forward on our healing paths.
 Anthony has surely taught us that our bodies are so so wise.
 Let’s use the reintroduction of exercise as yet another time that we can support our bodies in doing the healing it knows how to do.

-For additional information on how to heal your body, check out our ROH consultation information.
-Stay tuned for our course starting in September.
+For additional information on how to heal your body, check out my ROH consultation information.
+Stay tuned for my course starting in September.

 Kimberly brings an enormous amount of compassion and light to her work as a healer.
 Her personal experience of overcoming chronic health issues while managing the demands of her busy life as a mother, wife and health practitioner gives her a special and invaluable insight into the challenges and struggles so many of her clients face.
 I deeply respect and honor Kimberly and her genuine commitment to helping her clients heal.
 She is a true ambassador of the healing information I share. – Anthony William, Medical Medium